 As onlookers are giving you stares, you reach into your purse for anything to distract your child and try to remain calm.
 Having a little toy car, a little book, or any other toy or trinket that they haven’t seen in a while will perhaps calm the storm for a bit.
 If all else fails, pull out your phone with Kids Youtube!
 Also, having them help grab something from the shelf can cause a distraction.
 More times than not, at a grocery store or a restaurant, the tantrum is happening because they are hungry, tired, or just plain bored.
 Doing these errands after they have slept and eaten will go a lot more smoothly.

 4. Stay Cool & Collected

 Although this is incredibly hard at the time, talking in your most calm and soothing voice is key.
 If they feel your tension and frustration, things will only escalate.
 The whole reason that they are having a tantrum in the first place is to get attention.
-They don’t care if it’s positive or negative attention, they just want YOUR FULL attention.
-Talking calmly lets your child understand that their behavior will not get to you in a negative way.
+They don’t care if it’s positive or negative attention because they just want YOUR FULL attention.
+Talking calmly lets your child understand that their behavior will not negatively get to you.
 Although you are staying calm for them, you are also doing it as much for yourself to avoid your blood pressure tipping the charts!
-Acknowledge their feelings of being upset and frustrated and give them examples as to how they can verbalize their feelings.
+Acknowledge their feelings of being upset and frustrated and give them examples of how they can verbalize their feelings.